How Your Nonprofit Organization Can Protect Donor and Client Data

 Technology and AI-powered tools are seemingly intertwined with nonprofit organizations of all sizes.
 Even the smallest nonprofits use automation tools, donor databases, and online registration portals - all teeming with personal and confidential information.

 It is concerning then that roughly 60% of nonprofits fail to take their staff and volunteers through data protection and storage training.
 And the consequences are pretty dire.
 Data security is a vital area to become more familiar with if you're a nonprofit leader and are responsible in part for operations.
+Another aspect to consider is using specialized tools for AI security, which can significantly enhance your organization's overall data protection strategy.
+As the use of AI becomes almost normal in day to day operations, each technology layer added increases the security risk, reminding us that robust protocols and training must become the standard, even in the nonprofit world.

 If you're responsible for data management, it's never too late to think twice and improve your safeguards.
 Whether you're a small nonprofit or a large one with the budget to afford privacy experts and risk assessors, there are still things that every organization can do with some intentional effort.